open-reaction-database/ord-schema/docs/submissions.rst

 Review
 ******

-Basic preprocessing and validation of your submission will be performed by automated scripts, and you will be asked to verify any changes performed by the automated workflow.
-During this phase of the review process, each ``Reaction`` and ``Dataset`` message will receive a unique database identifier.

-After all validation checks have passed, your submission will undergo a manual review by one or more of the database administrators.
+Your submission will be automatically validated and manually reviewed by one of the ORD reviewers.
 The reviewers may suggest additional changes and continue to iterate with you until they are satisfied with the submission.

-*******
-Deposit
-*******

-Once the pull request receives approval from the reviewers and passes all automated checks, a reviewer will merge it into the official database repository.
+After your pull request is approved, it will be merged into a new branch in the official repository; this new branch is staging point for automated preprocessing that is required before merging into the official database.

+After your submission has been accepted, a reviewer will trigger various automated preprocessing steps, such as renaming the dataset and assigning reaction and dataset IDs.
+Once these changes are verified by the reviewer, the dataset will be merged into the "main" branch and become part of the official database.